Glossary

 The set of satellites that make up a particular system.
 GPS, GLONASS, Galileo, BeiDou, NAViC, and QZSS are all considered independent constellations.

-- dBHz is a unit used to express the spectral power density or power spectral density (PSD) of a signal per unit bandwidth (Hertz).
+- dB/Hz is a unit used to express the power spectral density (PSD) of a signal per unit bandwidth (1 Hertz).

-- It is commonly used in the context of noise power spectral density (NPSD) or signal-to-noise ratio (SNR) calculations.
+- It is commonly used in the context of RF communication systems when characterizing the noise density.

 - dBm is a unit used to measure power levels relative to 1 milliwatt (mW).